HOW TO USE ETERE STUDIO PLAYER

 StudioPlayer_Edit_Item

-In the Playlist panel, you can view the asset information as below:
+In the Playlist view, you can view the asset information as below:

-Thumbnail: It displays the thumbnail of the asset.
+Thumbnail: It display the thumbnail of the asset.

-Asset: It displays asset code and asset description.
+Asset: It display asset code and asset description.

 Duration: The duration of the asset, as indicated in Media Library.

-In: It indicates the starting point (SOM) where the asset would be played.
+In: It indicate the starting point (SOM) where the asset would be played.
 You can click on the timecode to edit the SOM.
-Upon modified, the SOM would be updated to the asset in playlist, but the changes would not be written also in the asset in Media Library.
+Upon modified, the SOM would be updated to the asset in playlist, but the changes would not populate to asset in Media Library.

 StudioPlayer_Columns_Playlist